To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients to do at home.

 Cognitive Activities for Stroke Patients

 Cognitive activities help stimulate the brain and challenge your mental skills.
-Some stroke patients might not find them fun, but others just might!

 If you want to improve cognitive function, like memory and critical thinking, give these cognitive activities for stroke patients a try: